project-forth-works/project-forth-works/Programming-Pearls/README.md

 - [Print Hex](print-hex): print hex numbers with variable number of digits, w/o <# # #>
 - [Conditional Compilation](condicompi): process part of the program text depending on conditions and variants, ICE concept
 - [Population Count](Population%20Count): counting the number of set bits in a byte or word
+- [2log](2log): The 2LOG routine converts a linear input into something with a more logarithmic character.